 The same behaviour is reflected in B2B markets.
 Buyers want to be in control of the process and learn on their own, instead of being lectured to by sales reps.

-Because of this change, what happens before customer contacts sales representative has become increasingly important.
+Because of this change, what happens before customer contacts sales representative has become critically important.
 This is exactly the reason why planning your customers’ journey is essential for business success and why it is at the foundation of modern B2B marketing.

 “The buyer’s journey” is a marketing concept that looks at customers’ behaviour as they progress towards the purchase as a process made up of several steps.